-Zone (loads) files are stored as .zon files in the Ground Loop Design 'zones' directory.
-They have a general format that can be read into any loads module, and they can be used simultaneously in different design modules.
+Zone (loads) files are stored as .zon files in the Ground Loop Design Residential 'zones' directory.
+They have a general format that can be read into the loads module, and they can be used simultaneously in different design modules.
 However, if this is done, it may be wise to save any changes under different filenames.

-Both loads modules are stand-alone entities.
-The files are entirely independent of project design files.
+Loads files are entirely independent of project design files.
 This means that an entire installation loading design can be entered, matched with pumps, optimized, and saved without ever opening a design module.
 This is valuable for users who wish to keep the loads entry and pump selection completely separate from the studio's geothermal design modules.
 Now users can work on designs and load inputs at different times, and can use the same loads files for various projects/styles of project.